gmac/pods.js/README.md

 		// do stuff.
 	});

-	// 5) OR, all of the above... return and inject one or more modules with a single require call. var returned = mmd.require(['module1', 'module2'], function( mod1, mod2 ) {
+	// 5) OR, do all of the above... return AND inject one or more modules with a single require call. var returned = mmd.require(['module1', 'module2'], function( mod1, mod2 ) {
 		// do stuff.
 	});